 We’ve homeschooled all 6 of our children from the very beginning.
-Five have graduated!
-I only have one student now, our youngest, who is in 10th grade this year.
-We started with Kindergarten in 1991, so this is our 25th year of homeschooling!
-That’s a long time!
+We started with Kindergarten with our oldest in 1991, and finished when our youngest graduated in 2019 That’s a long time!
 I thought I’d share what I think to be the first steps to take when you are thinking about homeschooling.

 Thinking About Homeschooling?
 The First 5 Steps

 1. Decide why you want to homeschool and what you want out of it.

 Religious reasons?
 Special Needs?
 Want your child to graduate college by 18?
 It is very important to decide the whys behind your wanting to homeschool because they will influence the rest of your homeschool choices.

 2. Find out the homeschool laws for your state.

 These are easily found online.
 Every state has a homeschool organization, some more than one, that you can turn to for more information.